geoelectric/makenv/README.md

 `url scheme 2`: this is the second url scheme protocol specifier.
 Original was `nvalt`.
 Default is `nvgeo`.

 As with `identifier`, these should be unique per-instance or else app-to-app launching will misbehave.
-If you create more than on nvALT copy, make sure to change both of these to something unique per-copy.
+If you create more than one nvALT copy, make sure to change both of these to something unique per-copy.

 **TL;DR: if you don't supply anything you'll get a bundle called `nvGEO.app` with its own `com.snarksoft.nvgeo` preferences namespace and `nvg`/`nvgeo` url schemes.**